-5.-(1) The Superintendent is responsible for seeing that all laws, regulations and orders relating to the prison, prisoners and staff are strictly adhered to and all records, accounts, documents and correspondence are properly kept and maintained up to date.

-(2) In this connection, special attention must be paid to the provisions of Chapter XXV of the Criminal Procedure Code (Cap.
-68) and to section 45 of the Supreme Court of Judicature Act (Cap.
-322).
+- 5.-(1) The Superintendent is responsible for seeing that all laws, regulations and orders relating to the prison, prisoners and staff are strictly adhered to and all records, accounts, documents and correspondence are properly kept and maintained up to date. - (2) In this connection, special attention must be paid to the provisions of Part XVI of the Criminal Procedure Code (Cap.
+68).